aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/entering-sacred-spaces/gebet-beim-eintritt-in-das-gotteshaus-prayer-on-entering-the-house-of-god-by-dr-meir-letteris-1846-translated-by-miriam-wertheimer-1852.html.md

 <html>
 <head></head>
 <body>
-Title: Gebet beim Eintritt in das Gotteshaus | Prayer on Entering the House of God, by Dr. Meïr Letteris (1846) translated by Miriam Wertheimer (1852)<br />
+Title: Gebet beim Eintritt in das Gotteshaus | Prayer on Entering the House of God, by Dr. Meïr Letteris (1846)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=41768">http://opensiddur.org/?p=41768</a>
 <p />